cassmastern/lers-sandbox/docs/sec_freeform/identity.md

+# The Long Arc of Digital Identity

-# The Long Arc of Digital Identity: From Islands to Federation
+>An attempt to make sense of where digital identity management came from, what thorny roads it travelled, and where it is headed.
+Alternative title: *The Long Arc of Digital Identity: From Islands to Federation*.

 ## Introduction